hadil9400/hadil9400/README.md

 ```
 ## Output

-> When the push button is pressed the LED is turned on otherwise it is off.
+> When the push button is pressed the LED is turned on otherwise it is off

-<iframe width="560" height="315"

-frameborder="0"
-allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture"
-allowfullscreen></iframe>

 # Experiment 5 : Buzzer